 As the second round of Paycheck Protection Program (PPP) loans roll out this month, small businesses are lining up for more relief.

-Small businesses have a huge incentive to follow the requirements from the Small Business Administration (SBA) and the Department of Treasury, but there are a lot of details to keep in mind.
-So, let’s start at the beginning.
+Because PPP loans are forgivable under certain circumstances, there’s a huge incentive to follow the requirements from the Small Business Administration (SBA) and the Department of Treasury.
+There are a lot of details to keep in mind as you seek loan forgiveness, so here’s a detailed rundown.

 What expenses do PPP loans cover?

-So, there are three big requirements to keep in mind to determine whether a PPP loan may be forgiven:
+There are three big requirements to keep in mind when determining whether a PPP loan may be forgiven:

-- PPP loan borrowers should spend at least 60% of the loan amount on payroll costs.
+- At least 60% of the loan amount must be spent on payroll for a loan to be completely forgiven.
 However, employers will remain eligible for partial forgiveness even if they do not spend at least 60% of the loan funds on payroll costs.
-The remaining 40% can only be spent on things like rent, mortgage interest, or utility bills.
+The remaining 40% can only be spent on things like rent, mortgage interest, utility bills, or other qualified business expenses.